 A friend of my parents had old 2x4s under his deck and kindly cut them into pieces for us.
 Then we hammered one skinny 2.5″ nail through each and nailed them into the sides of the cabinets.
 In general, we tried to put each nail under where the hinges would go.
 If that wasn’t possible, we put it on the top of a top cabinet or the bottom side of a bottom.
 Once we’re finished with the main coats, we’ll take the nails out, fill the holes, and touch up quickly with one swipe of a roller.

-This really saves us time, though, and prevents the finish from getting messed up by laying it on a recently painted surface.
+This really saved us time, though, and prevented the finish from getting messed up by laying it on a recently painted surface.
 Even if you have ample drying time between doing each side, one side could get messed up from laying on a speck of dirt for too long or accidentally sliding when you’re trying to handle it.
 This way we only have to lay them down as they’re being painted and for a few minutes afterwards.
 Then we place them upright to finish drying and to free up as much space as possible in the garage.

 Once we got all the wooden blocks on the cabinets, we used a sharpie to write the cabinet’s number on the block that coordinated with the stickers in the base cabinets (since we couldn’t leave the masking tape sticker on it during painting).

 STEP 5: Sand the primer coat.
+Materials

 - 3M Extra fine sanding blocks